Greetings, movie lovers.

 There was no mention of Trump's serial cheating (with Marla Maples and porn stars), remote parenting style, on-going investigations into his finances and tax returns, his shafting of employees for their wages, the bucks he's raked in for refusing to divest from his businesses while in office, his obsession with Twitter, the failure of Trump University, his "Birther" campaign, his close ties to Fox News (and Sean Hannity in particular), the over-whelming proof of Russian meddling in our national election or his pithy remarks about "shithole" countries and the delights of grabbing women by the snatch.
 And if anything bad was happening in the country, it was somebody else's fault, not his.

 The patrons of the Kit Kat Klub weren't the only ones either A) denying the reality going on around them or B) simply going along with the tide because it could benefit them in some way.
-Main character Sally Bowles may seem like a charming madcap flying in the face of convention, but as the film progresses, we see that she's in denial about everything: her life, her talents, her behavior and what they're doing to her.
+Main character Sally Bowles may seem like a charming madcap flying in the face of convention, but as the film progresses, we see that she's in denial about everything: her life, her talents, her behavior and what its doing to her.
 She's fatally self-involved and could care less about the wreckage piling up around her.
 If things were going good for Sally, that's all that mattered.

 The Sally Bowles of the RNC was Ivanka Trump.
 She came out beaming, so proud and happy to celebrate her father and the wonderful job he was doing as president.
 Ivanka saw no pandemic, no record job losses, no racial strife, no protests for social justice and reform, no governors begging Trump for PPE, no nurses wearing garbage bags and swim goggles and no people throwing fits about wearing face masks.